gregsavvy/Web_app_demo/README.md

 Run (Linux):
 1. From the main directory, - $sudo docker-compose up
+2. One thing to note, because of an unresolved issue in nodejs-pg library (https://github.com/brianc/node-postgres/issues/1611).
+You may have to Ctrl+C all containers and then again, - $sudo docker-compose up, - in order for Postgres to setup everything properly [**].

-This command will start all 5 modules in separate containers.
+This will start all 5 modules in separate containers.

 ---